 Effective altruists consider all possible causes and actions and then act in the way that has the greatest positive impact.
 It is this evidence-based approach that distinguishes effective altruism from traditional altruism or charity.

 So to sum up, effective altruism is about seeking the best ways to help others, and to put them in place.

 It’s hard to talk about it without mentioning Peter Singer, one of the philosophers who contributed the most to this movement.
 He is utilitarian, that is, he considers the moral value of an action to be determined by its happy consequences on as many as possible.
 He made an amazing Ted Talk that will be perfect to introduce this topic and to help you understand what this movement matters.

 So here some important points he mentioned:

-Shocking video about the girl being crushed: “Is it enough to have good conscience to act morally?”
-Good conscience is not a reliable indicator of morality.
+Shocking video about the girl being crushed: “Is it enough to have a good conscience to act morally?”
+A good conscience is not a reliable indicator of morality.

 EFFECTIVE ALTRUISM VALUES

 Effective altruism does not mean ignoring compassion, on the contrary.
 Compassion is precisely why we do not want to be content to do good, but rather to do as much good as possible.